-Claiming Divine Revelation has been the mainstay of religious hucksters and quacks for thousands of years.
-Avoid any one who claims that God or some angel spoke to them.
-It’s well documented that when Joseph Smith’s wife caught him in adultery, he concocted a story, telling her that God told him to allow or bring back polygamous marriages.
+Claiming Divine Revelation has been the mainstay of religious hucksters for thousands of years.
+The best advice is to avoid anyone who claims that God or some angel spoke to them.
+It’s well documented that when Joseph Smith’s wife caught him in adultery, he told her that God had revealed to him to allow or bring back polygamous marriages.

 Some of the worst monsters in history have claimed direct communication with God.
 Preachers who claim divine revelation, especially where money is concerned, should be avoided like the plague.
 Claiming some kind of superior relationship or special communication with God that only he or she is privy to is the mark of a liar.
 The bible is clear that God ended personal communication and revelation with human beings with Jesus Christ: